ysig/GraKeL/doc/user_manual/installation.rst

 The first one concerning `cvxopt`_ has to do with the fact that `cvxopt developers`_ use for their python build, `a package called Mingwpy`_ which constrains the valid Python 3 version for Windows to 3.4.
-This huge drawback restricts our project compatibility to Python-3.4 except if user installs the `Python prebuilt libraries of Christoph Gohlke`_.
+This huge drawback restricts our project raises a problem if the lovasz-theta kernel is desired by the user which can *experimentally* be overrun if the user installs the `Python prebuilt libraries of Christoph Gohlke`_.

 The other compatibility issue concerns pynauty.
 As mentioned above `pynauty`_ wraps the `nauty`_ package, which uses a totally *gcc-oriented* approach and development.